-Before “Got Milk?” there was “Milk.
+Years before the ubiquitous "Got Milk?" ad campaign there was a long-running campaign with the message: "Milk.
 It Does a Body Good."
 But does it really?

 For people with milk allergies and lactose intolerance, the answer is clear-cut.
-But for people who don't suffer from either, could it still be better to cut out (or cut down) dairy?
+But for people who don't have either, could it still be better to cut out (or cut down) dairy?
 Let's examine the pros and cons of dairy in your diet:

 Read More: 3 Easy Do-It-Yourself Milk Alternatives